trinker/tagger/README.md

 **Python** uses a tuple construction of parts of speech to display tags.
 This can be a useful structure.
 Essentially the structure is a lists of lists of two element vectors.
-Each vector cotnains a word and a part of speech tag. `as_tuple` uses the following **R** structuring:
+Each vector contains a word and a part of speech tag. `as_tuple` uses the following **R** structuring:

     list(list(c("word", "tag"), c("word", "tag")), list(c("word", "tag")))

 but prints to the console in the **Python** way.
-Using `print(as_tuple(x), truncate=Inf, file="out.txt")` allows the user to print to an extrernal file.
+Using `print(as_tuple(x), truncate=Inf, file="out.txt")` allows the user to print to an external file.

     tag_pos(mwe$talk) %>%
         as_tuple() %>%